VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module calculates household transit trips, walk trips, and bike trips.
 The models are sensitive to household DVMT so they are run after all household DVMT adjustments (e.g. to account for cost on household DVMT) are made.

-* This module step uses data sources including NHTS 2001
+* Data sources include NHTS 2001
-* This module step uses model types including Hurdle
+* Model types include Hurdle
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/CalculateAltModeTrips.md
+* Documented in inst/module_docs/CalculateAltModeTrips.md

 The models in this model step are: